radiantlogic-v8/documentation-new/documentation/configuration/data-sources/schemas.md

 ![An image showing ](Media/Image3.16.jpg)

-Figure 3.16: Define Recursive Relationship
+Define Recursive Relationship
 2. Select the foreign key and enter the number of recursions possible (the depth level).

 ![An image showing ](Media/Image3.17.jpg)

-Figure 3.17: Select Foreign Key and Enter Depth Level
+Select Foreign Key and Enter Depth Level

 3. Click Define when finished.